vercel/next.js/docs/advanced-features/react-18/server-components.md

 The `<Home>` and `<Profile>` components will always be server-side rendered and streamed to the client, and will not be included by the client runtime.
 However, `<Content>` will still be hydrated on the client-side, like normal React components.

+> Notice that make sure you're using default imports for server and client components at the moment.
+The the support of named exports are working in progress!

-To see a full example, check out [link to the demo and repository](https://github.com/vercel/next-rsc-demo).
+To see a full example, check out the [vercel/next-rsc-demo demo](https://github.com/vercel/next-rsc-demo).

 ## Supported Next.js APIs